marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

     In the heart of the forest, life went back to its peaceful rhythm.
 The stories of Bob and John's heroic quest became a testament to their undying spirit, their tale becoming a beacon of hope, courage, and friendship.

 As a little twist, we ask ChatGPT to translate the text into a different language.
 Here we use italian but anything will work as well.
-In general the translation keeps the number of paragraphs; an explicit instruction is added to the prompt.
+In general the translation keeps the number of paragraphs; an explicit instruction is added to the prompt for that.

 ```python